SystemsGenetics/KINC/README.md

 ## Using ACE GUI / Console

 ACE provides two separate libraries for GUI and console applications.
+The `GUI` variable in `KINC.pro` controls which library KINC uses.
 By default, KINC is built as a GUI application.
-To build KINC as a console application, you must use `ace/console/Application.h` in `main.cpp` and link to `-laceconsole` instead of `-lacegui` in `KINC.pro`.
+When run as a GUI application, KINC prints the console equivalent of every analytic as it is run.

 # Usage